SEO silos are your best startup marketing weapon in the fight against online anonymity.

 So in creating these silos, we are giving Google a helping hand.

-Through siloing a website, related pages are grouped together to establish keyword-based topics.
+Through using a website silo, related pages are grouped together to establish keyword-based topics.
 Using links strategically within these groups allows PageRank (link juice) to get passed between closely related pages, thus reinforcing the topic.

 Following these internal links, Google can discover all the content created around a particular topic.
-This is used to help determine your site’s relevancy and authority regarding a specific subject.
+Siloing is used to help determine your site’s relevancy and authority regarding a specific subject.